v-radelg/MIMDocs.hu-hu-1/MIMDocs/pam/sp1-pam-configure-using-scripts.md

 ## <a name="deployment-worksheet"></a>Üzembehelyezési munkalap

-Folytatás előtt frissítse a PAMDeploymentConfig.xml fájlt, és másolja a frissített fájlt minden gépre.
+Folytatás előtt frissítse a PAMDeploymentConfig.xml, és másolja a frissített minden gépen.

 ### <a name="setup"></a>Setup